-All of Chevron’s medical plans offer access to one of two tax-advantaged accounts, either the Health Care Spending Account (HCSA) or a health savings account (HSA).
+Depending on the plan you choose, all of Chevron’s medical plans offer access to one of two tax-advantaged accounts, either the Health Care Spending Account (HCSA) or a health savings account (HSA).
 The premise of these accounts is simple.
 You contribute money, and later you can use the money in your account to help pay for certain out-of-pocket health care costs.

 The Health Care Spending Account (HCSA) is a flexible spending account.
 This account is designed for short term spending.
 The account only lasts for the calendar year, and any unspent and unclaimed money after the annual deadline will be forfeited.
-The focus for this account is on setting aside a small amount of money and spending it all as soon as you can.

 The health savings account (HSA) is a savings account for your health care.
 This account is designed for long-term savings.
 There is no "use it or lose it rule" so this means there is no pressure to use the money in your account right away.
 If you want to pay for an expense out-of-pocket and keep the money in your account for the future, you can.
 If you would rather use the money in your account, that’s your choice too.